 – recording all transactions that take place in the company in a special digital accounting system,

-– storing and securing records and attachments that document records in the digital accounting system – the minimum requirement is to keep at least backup copies of records, for which you can use, for example, a vendor’s server or any other.
+– storing and securing records and attachments that document records in the digital bookkeeping system – the minimum requirement is to keep at least backup copies of records, for which you can use, for example, a vendor’s server or any other.

 Danish digital bookkeeping systems are now subject to new requirements